matarabadanf/Oatmeal/README.md

-# Oatmeal: a tiny CS-SCF/CS-MP2 toy model
+# Oatmeal: a tiny CS-SCF/CS-MP2 and molecular integral kernel toy model

 ## Features
 Currently the implemented features are: